 Where submissions are made electronically, the process is the same, however, access to the electronic version and sight of the physical documentation will not be possible until after the designated closing time and date.
 The documents are however, to all senses, locked in a secure location and should not be able to be viewed.

 While is it suggested that best procurement practice requires that all these steps are followed, there is a need to balance bureaucracy with the estimated value of the exercise.
 Therefore, depending on its value/profile and your own institution's practices, the Optional steps may not need to be followed.
-For example, within the thresholds set in this Good Practice Guide, it is recommended that all steps (mandatory and optional) are followed for all competition with an estimated value above £10,000.
+For example, it is recommended that all steps (mandatory and optional) are followed for all competition with an estimated value above £10,000.

 - * After receiving an instruction, properly approved by a budget holder, the buyer will, in consultation with the end-user, prepare a performance-based specification upon which the supplier will base their responses